chilam27/Improve_Product_Review_System/README.md

-# Improved Product Review System
+# Improving a Product Review System

 Improve the traditional product review system through sentimental analysis and Natural Language Processing (NLP).
-By taking only the customer review comment about the product and we can create a sentiment detection algorithm to automatically rated the product.
-I will also include topic modeling in this project to detect the generall topics of what the reviews are about.
-If the accuracy is acceptable, it will eliminate steps require customer to write a review and help them to get a quicker glance at what others are saying about the product before buying.
+By taking only the customer review comment about the product and we can create a sentiment detection algorithm to rate the product.
+I will also include topic modeling in this project to detect the general topics of what the reviews are about.

 ## Backgorund and Motivation

-I has an idea for this project from the situation I had when doing thing that most college students do when they are bored: online shopping.
+I have an idea for this project from the situation I had when doing the thing that most college students do when they are bored: online shopping.
 I am a very frugal buyer myself.
-That is I spend a lot of time looking at product description and its reviews to make sure I will be happy with my purchases.
-Besides giant e-commerce companies (such as Amazon, Etsy, Ebay, etc.), not a lot of other online retailers have anything better than a basic star and comment review system for their products.
+I spend a lot of time looking at the product description and its reviews to make sure I will not regret my purchases.
+Besides giant e-commerce companies (such as Amazon, Etsy, eBay, etc.), not a lot of other online retailers have anything better than a basic star and comment review system for their products.
 That is why, in my belief, those top tier companies are having better customer interactions.
-Better customer interactions can lead to seller improve their products and buyers, like me, have more confidence in buyding the product.
+Better customer interactions can lead to sellers to improve their products and buyers, like me, have more confidence in buying the product.

-Combine with a new principle I just learned that is called *Principle of Least Effort* (it was first articulated by the Italian philosopher Guillaume Ferrero) and the idea that businesses improve by reducing friction that is needed for customer to buy their product (I learned it from a book: Atomic Habits by James Clear).
-I want to build a review system that:
-  * Reduce the step of rating the product and have the machine to analyze the review comment and predict the rating instead.
+Combine with a new principle I just learned that is called *Principle of Least Effort* (it was first articulated by the Italian philosopher Guillaume Ferrero) and the idea that businesses improve by reducing the friction that is needed for a customer to buy their product (I learned it from a book: Atomic Habits by James Clear).
+I want to build a review system that reduces one step needed in writing a review: rating the product.
+In order to build a system like so, I need to have the machine to analyze the review comment and build a model that can predict the rating.
-  * Gather all reviews, sort out and summarize to see what topics are being mentioned.

-Since this project touch on many of the fields I am unfunfamiliar with, there are a couple of things that I wanted to learn out of this project that I hope will benefit my journey of becoming a better data scientist:
+Since this project touch on many of the fields I am unfamiliar with, there are a couple of things that I wanted to learn out of this project that I hope will benefit my journey of becoming a better data scientist:
   1. Scrape raw reviews from Amazon.
   2. Learn about text and sentimental analysis.
   4. Understand how feature engineer can give me a better outcome.
-  3. Classification algorithms and the importance of feature scalling.
+  3. Classification algorithms and the importance of feature scaling.

 ## Prerequisites